alexharri/website/posts/webgl-gradients.md

 }
 ```

-We can map output of <Gl method>background_noise</Gl> to a color from the gradient and return it like so:
+With all our pieces in place, mapping the background noise to the gradient is trivial:

 ```glsl
 uniform sampler2D u_gradient;